chadwhitacre/openpath/2024/fork/index.md

 ## The Key Is Delayed Open Source

-With trust at an all-time low, the best option to resolve the tension between community and single-vendor interests is to fork the Open Source brand.
+With trust at an all-time low, the best option to resolve the tension between community and single-vendor interests is to friendly-fork the Open Source brand.
 But, can this be amicable?
 We've been together for 25 years!
 Companies with single-vendor projects also run and participate in community projects.
 Most developers use both.
 We're all part of the wider developer community and